The Very Best Tom Yam Fish Head Soup Recipe: Salty, Sweet, Spicy, Sour...

 - 1 litre of water;

-- 1 packet Tom Yam paste, any will do;
+- 1 packet Tom Yam paste;

 - 5-6 stalks of lemon grass, trimmed and peeled to the softer inner and bruised with the side of your knife (basically bash them);

 - 5 garlic cloves, again peeled and bruised with your knife;

 - 6 or so shallots, peeled and roughly chopped;

 - 2 fish heads (or alternative) – I have used salmon for this recipe;

 - 2 finely chopped chili padi or more if you like to up the ante on the heat;

 - About half a small bottle of lime juice or 4 or so fresh limes worth of juice;